Toowoomba Bypass Tolling and Heavy Vehicle Mandate Questions and Answers

 - Two axle rigid truck (having a gross vehicle mass over 4.5 tonnes);

 - Rigid truck with three or more axles;

 - An articulated truck;

 - A motor vehicle having a gross vehicle mass over 30 tonnes.

 Q: How much are the Toowoomba Bypass tolls?

-A: The toll prices for the Toowoomba Bypass are:
+A: From 1 July 2021, the toll prices for the Toowoomba Bypass are: